-Password protection keeps a Recipe from being switched from Simple to Detail Mode and prevents measurements from being added or removed.
+Password protection keeps a Recipe from being switched from Simple to Detail Mode, prevents measurements from being added or removed, and prevents scale factor modification.
 Flagged steps exposed in Simple Mode will still be editable.

 To set a password, right-click on the lock icon and select "Lock with Password".